Emitting vocal vibrations, rhetoric in residence, coast to coast, on the nation's leading radio talk program.

 They're uncomfortable with Bush's manliness.

-But a bunch of unmanly feminized guys will just hang around and wait for the safety of consensus.
+But a bunch of unmanly, feminized guys will just hang around and wait for the safety of consensus.

-They'll wait for a poll, or they'll wait for a majority to form, and that'll give them cover.
+They'll wait for a poll or they'll wait for a majority to form and that'll give them cover.

-Well, yes, we can pull out now, and if things go wrong, hey, I was just doing what the American people wanted me to do.
+And if things go wrong, hey, I was just doing what the American people wanted me to do.

 Hey, I was just following the will of the American people.

-Second thing Bush did today was uh affirm the position in Iraq and even uh Rumsfeld's making noises about increased troop levels for a short period of time in the future.
+And even Rumsfeld's making noises about increased troop levels for a short period of time in the future.

-And this has got them baddied.
+And this has got them baddie.

-They're going batty.
+They're going baddie.

 Can't believe it.

-Bush and and he didn't admit any mistakes.
+And he didn't admit any mistakes.

 He didn't admit that things have gone wrong.

-He didn't admit that he screwed up, and they're just beside themselves because Bush isn't listening to them.
+And they're just beside themselves because Bush isn't listening to them.

-Uh, actually turns out to be irrelevant because the troops are not in charge of whether they go or stay, and they're not in charge of where they go.
+But when you get down to brass tacks, a poll of 994 troops in Iraq by the Le Moyne College's Center for Peace and Global Studies actually turns out to be irrelevant because the troops are not in charge of whether they go or stay, and they're not in charge of where they go.

-It's only relevant if it indicates that there's a worsened morale, No morale, and this means they've quit.
+It's only relevant if it indicates that there's a worsened morale, no morale, and this means they've quit.

-And based on what we see today, with the largest air operation since the war began in 2003.
+And based on what we see today with the largest air operation since the war began in 2003, I don't think they've quit.

 We've been digging deep here, folks.

-Lemoyne College has quite a rich anti-war history.
+Le Moyne College has quite a rich anti-war history.

-On October 15th, 1965, the first man to burn his draft card in protest of the Vietnam War, after it became a felony to do so, was not a long-haired, wild-eyed product of Columbia, Harvard, or Yale, nor was he a student or student at or alumni of the University of California at Berkeley.
+On October 15th, 1965, the first man to burn his draft card in protest of the Vietnam War after it became a felony to do so was not a long-haired, wild-eyed product of Columbia, Harvard, or Yale, nor was he a student or student at or alumni of the University of California at Berkeley.

-After attending Has School at Christian Brothers Academy, David Miller, the first man to burn his draft card in protest when it became a felony, graduated in 1965 from Lemoyne College, a relatively small Catholic liberal arts college run by Jesuit priests on the eastern fringes of Syracuse.
+After attending HasScruel at Christian Brothers Academy, David Miller, the first man to burn his draft card in protest when it became a felony, graduated in 1965 from Lemoyne College, a relatively small Catholic liberal arts college run by Jesuit priests on the eastern fringes of Syracuse.

 The day he burned his draft card in New York City, he was dressed in a suit and tie, was wearing a short haircut.

-Miller had spent the summer of 65 in the Big Apple working as a Catholic worker volunteer in their house of hospitality, which Dorothy Day founded.
+Miller had spent the summer of 65 in the Big Apple working as a Catholic worker volunteer in their House of Hospitality, which Dorothy Day founded.

 Uh-huh.

-So the first draft card-burning felon is a graduate of LeMoyne College.
+So the first draft card-burning felon is a graduate of Le Moyne College.

 We have also learned that the pollster himself, John Zogby, is a graduate of Le Moyne College.

-Also, I think, attended Syracuse.
+Also, I think attended Syracuse.

 It turns out that Zogby is now a trustee at Le Moyne and got its alumni award in 2000.